se4ai2324-uniba/DetectionOfOnlineSexism/references/dvc_mlflow_doc/README.md

 ## Model Deployment

 Utilize MLflow's model registry for deploying models to various production environments, ensuring a smooth transition from experimentation to deployment.

-## Collaboration and Sharing

-DagsHub provides a platform for sharing experiments, data, and progress with team members, enhancing collaboration and transparency in the project.
-Indeed its goal consists in reducing the friction by integrating all solutions in only one platform and avoid the constant switching between them

-Builds on top of:
-* Git: to track source code
-* DVC: to track data
-* MLflow: to track experiments

 ## Best Practices